Arlen22/TiddlyWiki-Electron/README.md

 And is stored next to the bin and src (TWD in this case) folders.
 To open a TiddlyWiki file, I just drag it over the `.bat` file and it opens in Electron.

 And the best part is that I have this stored on my dropbox, so if I need it, I can get it anywhere.

+##Credits

+I use inject.js from TiddlyFox for TiddlyWiki Classic compatibility.
+For TW5 files, the app uses the TiddlyFox saver that ships with TW5.